MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Get-CMSoftwareDistributionComponent.md

 ```

 ## DESCRIPTION
-The **Get-CMSoftwareDistributionComponent** cmdlet gets an object that represents a software distribution component in Microsoft System Center Configuration Manager.
+The **Get-CMSoftwareDistributionComponent** cmdlet gets an object that represents a software distribution component in Configuration Manager.
 A software distribution component consists of individual components such as the client software distribution component.

 > [!NOTE]